-The reduction of public debt represented one of the most prominent policy objectives of the Orbán government after it came to power in 2010, constituting a central element in its “freedom-fight” rhetoric emphasizing the administration’s struggle to liberate Hungary from Western financial domination and thereby regain the country’s national sovereignty.
+The reduction of public debt represented one of the most prominent policy objectives of the second Orbán government after it came to power in 2010, constituting a central element in its “freedom-fight” rhetoric emphasizing the administration’s struggle to liberate Hungary from Western financial domination and thereby regain the country’s national sovereignty.

 The Orbán Government’s War on Public Debt

 In his annual State of the State Address in February 2011, Prime Minister Orbán said “In 2011 we are declaring war against government debt. . . .
 We must and will defeat government debt, which is the source of most of our problems and difficulties today.
 If we do not overcome it, then it will overcome us once and for all” (source in Hungarian from 24:00).

 On June 21, 2011, Prime Minister Orbán announced that the Government Debt Management Center had used 1.35 trillion forints in relinquished mandatory private pension funds to pay down Hungary’s public debt, declaring “For us Hungarians this is important also because it has been around 20 years since the last soldier of the occupying Soviet army left Hungary and at that time many of us thought . . . that Hungary had thus regained its freedom and independence.”
 The Hungarian News Agency’s partially paraphrased report on the prime minister’s announcement continued as follows (source in Hungarian):

 He added, however, that over the past 20 years “We had to bitterly experience the validity and truth of the old wisdom” that a nation can be subjugated in two ways—with the sword or with debt.
 Today in Hungary, seven of every ten forints in tax revenue must be used to pay off the government debt and “this cannot be called freedom even with the greatest amount of goodwill.”